lrcht06/MLT2/README.md

-# Midterm Lab Task 2: Data Cleaning and Preparation Using POWER QUER
+# Midterm Lab Task 2: Data Cleaning and Preparation Using POWER QUERY
 This portfolio highlights the application of data cleaning and transformation in a transactional database using Power Query.
 The dataset includes several related tables, each structured to optimize data organization and remove redundancy.

 ## STEP 1.
 Data Cleaning Process